-Consumer electronics revenue has decreased over the last three years as the Company gradually re-directed its efforts into large scale batteries (electric vehicles, etc.) where market opportunities are considered to be significantly better.
+Consumer electronics revenue has decreased from 2011 to 2013 as the Company gradually re-directed its efforts into large scale batteries (electric vehicles & storage grids) where market opportunities are considered to be significantly better.
 The consumer electronics market is extremely competitive, especially from Far East manufacturers, and has become commoditized, resulting in severe pressure on pricing, margins and market share opportunities.
-The majority of the world's production of laptop computers is from China, Korea, Tawian and Japan where they enjoy significant cost advantages, and this has resulted in a decline in PowerPad and Scribbler sales by Electrovaya.
+The majority of the world's production of laptop computers is from China, Korea, Taiwan and Japan where they enjoy significant cost advantages, and this has resulted in a decline in PowerPad and Scribbler sales by Electrovaya.
 There are multiple battery companies situated in the Far East, where they also enjoy significant cost advantages and economies of scale.